sumitr25/TheMovie/README.md

 ## Description
-In this application, we are displaying the list of movies and on taping a particular movie we can see the detail of that on the next screen.
-We also have a search bar to filter the results.
-We have used Debounce and pagination to enhance the user experience and to ensure that time-consuming tasks do not fire so often, that it stalls the performance of the app.
+In this application, list of movies are displayed and on a tap of particular movie user can see the detail of that on the next screen.
+Application also have a search bar to filter the results.
+I have used Debounce and pagination to enhance the user experience and to ensure that time-consuming tasks do not fire so often, that it stalls the performance of the app.

 ### Environment setup
  Download node and npm.
 Make sure node and npm are installed by typing the below commands